 This year we have a new coordinator, so a small proportion of the budget will be spent on training him to be able to look after the Sport's Premium Funding effectively and to help all children to become more active and to try different things.

-We will be continuing to provide sports coaching to support both staff training (as we have 3 new teachers this year), and extend the children's experiences.
+We will be providing continuous training to support staff training (as we have 3 new teachers this year), and extend the children's experiences.
 We will now be training some of our own pupils to deliver The Golden Mile; a project which celebrates the children's achievements in reaching milestones during the Mile a Day even more than we have done previously!
-So we will be delivering this as widely as possible as well as extending our after school clubs to engage more children outside of the school day.
-Our new coordinator plans to launch football and cricket teams in the Autumn term and we will continue to compete against other schools and train staff to be referees and children to be leaders.
-We want to introduce a range of different activities this year for children to try that they might like to continue outside of school eg martial arts or yoga, this is because we would like children to enjoy activities that they will continue when they are older and we also want to make sure our teachers are able to teach the children a range of different skills.
+So we will be delivering this in KS2 as The Daily Mile continues throughout the school.
+Our new coordinator plans to launch a scheme in school that will see children become leaders and sporting activity designers during our lunchtimes.
+Furthermore, we want to introduce a range of different activities this year for children to try that they might like to continue outside of school e.g. boxing or yoga.
+This is because we would like children to enjoy activities that they will continue when they are older and we also want to make sure our teachers are able to teach the children a range of different skills.
 To do this, our coordinator has planned a Multi-Sports after school club where children will undertake a range of completely new and inspiring sports.
 Other clubs will begin throughout the year also, such as netball, boxing, yoga and football.

 Attached at the bottom is our more specific breakdown of costs and expenditure.
-We will be amending this as we develop the plan throughout the year in response to what the children tell us.
-We will be posting a more detailed plan early in the Autumn term, so keep an eye out for this!
+We will be amending this as we develop the plan throughout the year in response to what the children tell us and in light of exact costings.

 Specialist teachers/coaches working with staff and children